Sutton Courtenay: Industry and economy

 In the past agriculture, a local paper mill (employing 25 people in 1840) and domestic service were major sources of employment in the village.
 The Didcot power stations are in Sutton Courtenay parish.
 Didcot A power station closed and the de-commissioning process began on 22 March 2013.
 Also in the parish are several large quarries that have been used for gravel extraction and then used for landfill taking domestic refuse from London via a rail terminal.
-Now the main employers include local scientific establishments and Didcot Power Stations.
+Now the main employers include local scientific establishments and Didcot Power Station.
 There are many commuters using Didcot railway station, London being 45 minutes away.
 At one time Amey plc had its head office in Sutton Courtenay.
 In 2003 Amey had been in financial trouble and was bought by Spain's largest construction firm, Ferrovial Servicios.
 At the time it employed about 400 people at Sutton Courtenay.

 Recent events

 In August 1998 the Tudor Revival mansion Lady Place, former home of nutritionist Hugh Macdonald Sinclair, was destroyed by fire.
 On 30 January 2008 there was an explosion and fire at Sutton Courtenay Tyres and petrol station, which led to about 100 nearby houses being evacuated for fears that acetylene cylinders might explode.
 On 23 February 2016 a large section of the former boiler house at Didcot A power station collapsed while the building was being prepared for demolition.
 Four demolition workers were killed and five others were hospitalised.